Skip to main content

 EcoSentience is governed by three trustees who volunteer their time to guide the charity's direction and ensure good governance.
 Our trustees bring diverse expertise spanning conservation science, technology development, and organisational management.

 As a CIO, we are committed to transparency and accountability.
-Our trustees meet regularly to review progress, ensure resources are used effectively, and keep the charity aligned with its founding purpose: protecting ancient woodland through ethical technology.
+Our trustees meet regularly to review progress, ensure resources are used effectively, and keep the charity aligned with its founding purpose: protecting ancient woodland through stewardship, science, and responsible technology.

 Paul Harold is one of our founding trustees.
 His background in computing and cognitive psychology, combined with three years of hands-on development of the Aurora system, informs our approach to technology in conservation.